Create TOC

 __USER_LABEL_PREFIX__

 This macro expands to a single token which is the prefix applied to user labels (symbols visible to C code) in assembly.
 For example, in the m68k-aout environment it expands to an _, but in the m68k-coff environment it expands to nothing.
+This macro will have the correct definition even if -f(no-)underscores is in use, but it will not be correct if target-specific options that adjust this prefix are used (e.g. the OSF/rose -mno-underscores option).

 These macros are defined to the correct underlying types for the size_t, ptrdiff_t, wchar_t, and wint_t typedefs, respectively.
 They exist to make the standard header files stddef.h and wchar.h work correctly.
 You should not use these macros directly; instead, include the appropriate headers and use the typedefs.